Saturday, November 23, 2013

 Mother's Day Special: A Celebration of Love

-Motherhood is perhaps the most challenging profession.
+Motherhood is the most challenging profession.
 It may not be learned in any academic institution, but being a Mother is an instinctive intelligence at work.
 It's a lifetime commitment; no expiry date but just forever.

 © 2013 Del Cusay